raphaeldefalcoayres/test-sms-backend/README.md

 What things you need to install the software and how to install them

 ```
-stable current version of node, npm, yarn and database postgresql
+stable current version of node, npm, yarn and database mongodb
 ```

 ### Installing